 The Data Migration Process

 Here we present the workflow of a data migration.
-The amount of resources needed for each step will vary from project to project, but these are the key stages we find are always necessary.
-Our DM REVOLVE Toolkit helps guide the migration through each step, scheduling, recording and verifying as we work through it.
+The number of resources needed for each step will vary from project to project, but these are the key stages we find are always necessary.
+Our DM REVOLVE Toolset guides the migration through each step, and WOM (Workflow-O-Matic) schedules, records, and verifies as we go along.

 By Paul Bimrose on July 27, 2021

 DM Planning and Scoping

 The following slides break down each process

 Time spent on planning early on in the project can be invaluable.
 Discovery and scoping in the planning stage helps to spot potential problems down the road.
 It includes, but is not limited to